datanav/docs/training/030_dtl/030_Novice.rst

   ``rdf:type``...

-  - is applied in DTL by adding namespaces and namespaced identifiers
   - is based on the source system id and the business type from that source system
   - in Sesam could look like the following: ``{"rdf:type": "~:salesforce:Account"}``
+  - is an ideal candidate when filtering entities in addition to aiding in data lineage

-Resource Description Framework (RDF) is a standard for describing web resources and data interchange.
+Resource Description Framework (RDF) is a standard for describing web resources and data interchange, albeit we will now look at RDF in the light of DTL and how ``rdf:type`` is being used in Sesam in that regard.

-Sesam has several features to facilitate working with RDF data both as `input <https://docs.sesam.io/rdf-support.html?highlight=rdf#rdf-input>`_, when doing transforms and finally when exposing or producing data for `external consumption <https://docs.sesam.io/rdf-support.html?highlight=rdf#rdf-output>`_.
+``rdf:type`` in a Sesam dataflow is applied in the enrichment step.
+As such, this is one of the first things you will do when transforming data as it has entered Sesam.
+The use of a namespace in the ``rdf:type``property allows for you to keep track of the origin of your entities, as well as retaining its business type.

 In DTL you will add an RDF property by doing the following: